We learned about money the hard way. We started this blog so you don’t have to.

 Our story

-For many years we ran a publication business.
+For many years our family ran a publication business.
 It was well-settled, stable, and profitable enough that we never once worried about money.
-We earned well, lived comfortably, and like many people who have never faced a financial crisis — we never really thought about saving.
+We earned well, lived comfortably, and like many families who have never faced a financial crisis — saving never felt like a priority.

 In 2011, everything changed.
-Our business faced a severe downfall.
-The income we had always relied on disappeared almost overnight.
+The business faced a severe downfall.
+The income we had relied on for years disappeared almost overnight.
 Desperate to recover, we made the difficult decision to mortgage our home and use the funds to start a new business.
 That business failed too.

-We started The Money Decoded because we wish someone had explained these things to us in plain language before 2011.
+The Money Decoded exists because I wish someone had explained these things in plain language before 2011.
 Not complicated financial theories.
-Not jargon-filled advice.
-Just clear, honest explanations of how money works — budgeting, saving, debt, building an emergency fund — the basics that can protect a family when life goes wrong.
-Everything on this site is the research we wish we had done earlier.
+Not jargon-heavy advice meant for professionals.
+Just clear, honest explanations of how money works — the basics that can protect a family when life goes wrong.
+Everything on this site is the research I wish I had done earlier.

 What this blog is